AdobeDocs/campaign-web.es-ES/help/v8/workflows/activities/build-audience.md

 # Generar público destinatario {#build-audience}

 Esta actividad le permite definir una audiencia.
-Puede seleccionar una audiencia de Campaign existente o utilizar el generador de reglas para definir su propia consulta.
+Puede seleccionar una audiencia existente o utilizar el generador de reglas para definir su propia consulta.

 <!--
 The **Build audience** activity can be placed at the beginning of the workflow or after any other activity.
 Any activity can be placed after the **Build audience**.